em108/Winch-Monitoring/Important/Data Privacy.md

 5. **Data Retention:** User data will be retained as long as necessary for the provision of app services or as required by law.

 6. **User Rights:** Users have the right to access, rectify, or delete their personal data.
-For inquiries or requests related to data privacy, please contact the developer at [kakaire.francis@winchenergypower.com](mailto:kakaire.francis@winchenergypower.com).
+For inquiries or requests related to data privacy, please contact the developer.

 By using this app, you agree to the terms outlined in this Data Privacy section.